01 of 15

 Sealing The Tile

-Slate is a strong, earth born material but it is also naturally porous, and can be susceptible to stains and dimensional discolorations.
+Slate is a strong, earth-born material but it is also naturally porous and can be susceptible to stains and dimensional discolorations.
 Once the mortar has dried, wipe away any excess that may have gotten on the surface.
-Then seal the entire installation in order to clog the pores and create an invisible protective barrier over it.
+Then seal the entire installation to clog the pores and create an invisible protective barrier over it.

 You will first want to apply a below surface sealing agent, which will go down into the tiny holes in the stone and clog them.
-This can be poured into an old coffee... can, and then spread across the tiles with a small foam brush, using very thin, even strokes.
+This can be poured into an old coffee can, and... then spread across the tiles with a small foam brush, using very thin, even strokes.
 Do not allow it to bubble up or accumulate into puddles.
-If this occurs use a dry foam brush to smooth them out.
+If this occurs, then use a dry foam brush to smooth the puddles out.

 Allow this to dry for a few minutes, and then apply a second coat of above surface sealant to the slate.
 This will create an invisible but powerful barrier over the top of the stone, giving it further protection.